telerik/maui-docs/controls/chat/styling.md

 ## Customize the Send Button

-You can customize the send button as well.
-The example below shows how to customize the send button in your Chat control.
+The example below shows how to customize the Send button in your Chat control.

 ```XAML
 <FontImageSource x:Key="SendIconSource"